tuna/opentuna/README.md

 ## Prerequisites

 - VPC with both public and private subnets crossing two AZs at least and NAT gateway.
-You can [deploy the network stack](#deploy-network-stackoptional) if you don't have a VPC sastfied the requirements.
+You can [deploy the network stack](#deploy-network-stackoptional) if you don't have a VPC which satisfies the requirements.
 - EFS file system associated with above VPC.
 You can deploy stack with provisioning a EFS file system without specifying the existing filesystem id of EFS.

 ## How to deploy it